jcausse/del/README.md

 ## Installation

-1. Download this repository as zip.
+1. [Download the latest release of this repository as zip file](https://github.com/jcausse/del/releases/latest/).
 Unzip it and open a terminal inside its directory.

 2. Run:
 ```bash: